 In Rome, Caesar fills us in on Antony’s wickedness.
 He reports that when in Alexandria, Antony chilled out on gold thrones in the marketplace, in full public view, with Cleopatra, Julius Caesar’s son by Cleopatra, and her children by Antony.

 Further, he added areas for the children to rule.
-All the while, Cleopatra is dressed up as the goddess Isis.
+All the while, Cleopatra was dressed up as the goddess Isis.

 Caesar believes this information will turn the people against Antony.
 He thinks he can win the support of these people even though Antony’s been making some accusations against him, in particular claiming that he (Antony) was wrongly left out of the spoils gained from defeating Pompey, and that Lepidus shouldn’t have been unseated.